 Where: Ziro, Arunachal Pradesh

-Dree is a one of a kind agriculture related festival of the Apatani Tribe of Arunachal Pradesh.
+Dree is a one-of-a-kind agriculture-related festival of the Apatani Tribe of Arunachal Pradesh.
 This annual festival is celebrated to seek the blessings of the Gods and Goddesses of crops for harvest and protection of their crops, mainly rice.
-There is singing, dancing, sacrificial offerings, prayers and other cultural performances.
-Dree Festival of Arunachal Pradesh is one of the most famous events of the state.
+Singing, dancing, sacrificial offerings, prayers, and other cultural performances exist.
+Dree Festival of Arunachal Pradesh is one of the most famous events in the state.

-The festival of Dree is a reflection of the rich traditional cultural heritage of the Apatani community.
+The festival of Dree reflects the rich traditional cultural heritage of the Apatani community.

 4. Karsha Gustor Festival